Religious leaders thwart abortion rights in Sierra Leone

 As Tania Sheriff emphasized, “It is important to educate people with the evidence that we have and show how it is vital for women and girls’ health.
 If women don’t have access to some of these services, they access them illegally—the consequence is usually death.”

-More articles in WMC News & Features by Category: Health, Religion
+More articles by Category: Health, Religion

-More articles in WMC News & Features by Tag: Abortion, Reproductive rights
+More articles by Tag: Abortion, Reproductive rights